 - Dandie Dinmont Terrier (41.4%).

 Toy breeds that are bred to be very small (under 3 pounds) frequently require surgical deliveries.
-Over a third of Chihuahuas require cesarean sections.
+Over a third of Chihuahuas require cesarean sections, and you can see stats about the frequency of cesarean sections in other dog breeds, too.

 Prevention of dystocia